 Complementing the Center’s engineering and policy work, behavioral science research methods are infused throughout many CIRP research projects and address both prevention of injury, and recovery once an injury occurs.
 We use a range of methods including: assessing people’s knowledge, attitudes, or mental health symptoms through validated questionnaires and surveys; observing behavior to better understand how people interact with technology, or interactions amongst family members or the health care team; and developing evidence-based interventions to change behaviors or reduce symptoms.

-Students in CIRP’s Behavioral Science Training Program may participate in research aimed at preventing injury by improving safe driving behaviors among teenagers, improving child occupant protection, and reducing bullying in school environments.
+Students in CIRP’s Behavioral Science Training Program may participate in research aimed at preventing injury by promoting safe driving behaviors among teenagers, improving child occupant protection, and reducing bullying in school environments.
 Students may also participate in research to improve recovery from injury by examining injury-related posttraumatic stress and health-related quality of life, and developing evidence-based information and interventions for children who have experienced a range of injuries including youth concussion and violent injury.
 An example of our work using behavioral science research methods is AfterTheInjury.org, CIRP’s award-winning website that gives parents the tools they need to help their children fully recover after an injury.

 Student Responsibilities for Behavioral Sciences Training: